Digital Wallets Vs Payment Gateways: How are they different?

-According to a research by KPMG “Digital payments in India is growing at compounded annual growth rate of 12.7 percent in the non-cash transaction category.
+According to research by KPMG “Digital payments in India are growing at a compounded annual growth rate of 12.7 percent in the non-cash transaction category.
 From a mere 1.5 million merchants who are accepting digital payments to 10 million merchants, that this industry has added shows its potential and popularity.”

 Thus, keeping an option to pay through digital wallets on e-commerce platforms can boost conversion rate and return on investment (ROI) drastically.

-Also known as an electronic wallet , is a digital application that allows users to ‘store money’, making it easier to carry out internet-based transactions without having to fill card details repeatedly.
-Digital wallets have disrupted the entire landscape of the digital payments industry primarily due to the ease in operation and security that it provides .
+Also known as an electronic wallet, this is a digital application that allows users to ‘store money’, making it easier to carry out internet-based transactions without having to fill in card details repeatedly.
+Digital wallets have disrupted the entire landscape of the digital payments industry primarily due to the ease in operation and security that it provides.
 Digital wallets provide a one-time token to e-commerce platforms instead of passing entire financial information over to the merchant.

-These are payments service facilitators that authorizes credit card or debit card payments for ecommerce and online retailers.
-A payment gateway can be compared to a cashier in a retail outlet or a PoS machine.
+These are payment service facilitators that authorize credit card or debit card payments for online retailers.
+Ecommerce payment gateways can be compared to a cashier in a retail outlet or a PoS machine.
 It facilitates the transfer of information between a payment portal (such as a website, mobile phone or interactive voice response service) and the Front End Processor or acquiring bank.

-Digital Wallets and Payment Gateways: The Underlying Technology?
+Digital Wallets vs Payment Gateways: The Underlying Technology?